HeySkidee/skidee.me/posts/how-i-made-this-blog-in-5-mins.md

 ### Step 1 :

-- Create an account on [GitHub](https://github.com/) (if you don't have one).
+- Create an account on [GitHub](https://github.com/) if you don't already have one.
 - Create a new repository :

   ![creating a new repo](https://cdn.discordapp.com/attachments/716523839634407436/955440044678733864/unknown.png)

-  name the repo, keeping it private or public is personal prefrence.
+  name the repo, keeping it private or public is a personal prefrence.

   ![repo name, visibility](https://cdn.discordapp.com/attachments/716523839634407436/964084863214944287/1.png)